 what remains washes away

-Because bodies are messy, bodies are lustrous, bodies are sensual, bodies are wise, bodies are complex, bodies are in constant change.
+Because bodies are messy, bodies are sensual, bodies are wise, bodies are complex, bodies are in constant change.
 Bodies are.